Siddh019/FlexPower-Project/README.md

 * JSON Response with PnL Data

 The API responds with a JSON object containing the strategy ID, the calculated PnL value, the currency unit (euro), and the timestamp of the PnL calculation in ISO 8601 format.

-* Error Handling and Database Connectivity
+* Response Data Specification

-The API includes error handling for both database-related issues (e.g., SQLite errors) and unexpected errors.
-If an error occurs, the API responds with an appropriate error message and status code.
+We define the specification of the response data using a fuction, which specifies the structure and type of the response fields.
+The specification is used to define the expected response from the API.

 * Example Usage